The Charge d’Affaires ad interim

 Mark A. Taplin

-He is a career Foreign Service Officer with the rank of Minister Counselor.
-He joined the U.S. Foreign Service in 1980.
+A career Foreign Service Officer with the rank of Minister Counselor, Taplin joined the U.S. Foreign Service in 1980.

 From 2008-2010, Taplin was the Public Diplomacy Fellow at George Washington University’s School of Media and Public Affairs, on loan from the U.S. Department of State.
-In addition to teaching public diplomacy, he helped organize a number of events at the university, including a conference on the 50th anniversary of the Nixon-Khrushchev “Kitchen Debate” and the 1959 American National Exhibition at Moscow’s Sokolniki Park; a program on “smart power” and public diplomacy that included a joint appearance by Secretary of State Hillary Clinton and Secretary of Defense Robert Gates; and a conference on Iran, new media and citizen diplomacy.
+In addition to teaching public diplomacy, he helped organize a number of events at the university, including conferences on the 50th anniversary of the Nixon-Khrushchev “Kitchen Debate”; the concept of “smart power” in U.S. foreign and security policy; and the rise of new media and citizen diplomacy in Iran.

 From 2005-2008, he served as Deputy Chief of Mission at the U.S. Embassy in Bucharest, Romania.
-During his tenure, he helped promote a close partnership between the U.S. and Romania.
-In April 2008, he served as the overall U.S. control officer for the visit of President Bush to Romania and for the Bucharest NATO summit, the largest ever held by the Alliance.
+During that time, he was overall coordinator of the 2008 visit of President Bush to Romania for the Bucharest NATO summit.

 From 2002-2004, Taplin served as Director for Ukraine, Moldova and Belarus at the U.S. Department of State.
 He helped develop U.S. policy towards Ukraine in the run-up to the 2004 Ukrainian presidential elections.